YU000jp/YU000jp/README.md

 #### Development stage 👷🚧

 - [🌞Daily Notice](https://github.com/YU000jp/logseq-plugin-daily-notice) since 2023/07/09
-  - A plugin that displays user messages by day of the week, with the added functionality of reminding about overdue tasks.
+  - Displays user messages by day of the week, with the added functionality of reminding about overdue tasks.

 #### Published at 2023